ICPSR Summer Workshop on Categaorical Data Analysis

 The workshop deals with the most important regression models for binary, ordinal, nominal and count outcomes.
 While advances in software make it simple to estimate these models, the effective interpretation of these nonlinear models is a vexingly difficult art that requires time, practice, and a firm grounding in the goals of your analysis and the characteristics of your model.
 The workshop begins by discussing the general objectives for interpreting results from any regression model and considers why these objectives are more difficult in nonlinear models.
 Concepts of estimation, testing, and identification are introduced in a quick review of the linear regression model.
 These ideas are used to develop the binary logit and probit models.
 Advanced methods of interpretation are introduced using Stata's margins command, with detailed examples on how to compute and interpreting average marginal effects, the distribution of effects, and related methods.
 Concepts from the binary model are used to develop the multinomial logit model for nominal outcomes, followed by the development of several models for ordinal outcomes.
 Finally, models for count data, including Poisson regression, negative binomial regression, and zero modified models are presented.
 While familiarity with Stata is recommended, the labs provide step by step instructions for those new to Stata.

 - Mastering the powerful (and confusing) margins command using new SPost commands to control margins.
 Simple commands to compute average marginal effects, predictions using local means, and more.

 - Automating your work to make complex analyses routine.

 - Using graphical methods for exploring models.

 - Finding out why "ordinal" models aren't always ordinal and why ordinal outcomes might not be ordinal.

 - Can I bring my own data?
 Yes and I am pleased to meet with

 you individually to discuss your research.
-However, it is important that the data has been "cleaned" since you won't have time to do that during the workshop.
+It is important that the data has been "cleaned" since you won't have time to do that during the workshop.
 Ideally, data should be converted to Stata format.
 Software is available to

 convert data from one format to another, but to be safe try to do this